 Economics Example: The Fiscal Multiplier

 Python can solve the kind of problems you'd work through by hand in an economics class.
-Here's a simple Keynesian model solved with NumPy's linear algebra tools.
+Here's the textbook Keynesian model, solved for GDP and run as a what-if when government spending rises.

 - Y = C + I + G